“What if healing isn’t the absence of anxiety, but the Presence of Jesus in my anxiety?” Pamela Piquette

 1. HUMILITY

 In my utter insufficiency to manage, stop, or control my anxiety, I come to the end of myself.
-What I’m learning is that this verse is not about condemnation, but about invitation — the invitation to lean into the Father’s love, grace, and mercy.
+I’m learning that this verse is not about condemnation but invitation – the invitation to lean into the Father’s love, grace, and mercy–an invitation to care for my traumatized soul.

 2. PRAYER